vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-suite-lifecycle/Get-vRSLCMDatacenterVcenter.md

 Get-vRSLCMDatacenterVcenter [-datacenterVmid] <String> -vcenterName sfo-m01-vc01
 ```

-This example gets a named vCenter Server for a datacenter
+This example gets a named vCenter Server for a datacenter.

 ### Example 3